Spencer Steer Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.15 team ERA ranks 13th across all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.09).

-- The Brewers are sending Houser (1-1) out for his sixth start of the season.
-He is 1-1 with a 4.07 ERA and 17 strikeouts through 24 1/3 innings pitched.
+- Teheran (1-1) makes the start for the Brewers, his third of the season.

-- His last time out came on Tuesday against the Toronto Blue Jays, when the right-hander went 4 1/3 innings, surrendering six earned runs while giving up 11 hits.
+- His most recent appearance came on Wednesday against the Toronto Blue Jays, when the right-hander went six innings, surrendering no earned runs while allowing four hits.

-- In five games this season, the 30-year-old has put up an ERA of 4.07, with 6.3 strikeouts per nine innings.
-Opponents are batting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.